novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 1. **Add**.
 Multiply each incoming number by a weight and sum them up.
 2. **Squash**.
 Pass that sum through a gate called an activation function.
 The most-used gate is ReLU (Rectified Linear Unit): *If the sum is positive, keep it; else zero it*.

 That simple gate is deceptively powerful.
 Chain together a handful of neurons in a **layer**, feed the outputs of one layer into another, and the network can bend straight lines into gentle S-curves, jagged cliffs, or anything in between.
 No matter how twisty the underlying relationship, enough neurons can approximate it.
-This universal-approximation property is why neural networks have become the Swiss Army knife of function fitting.
+This universal-approximation property is why neural networks have become the Swiss Army knife of function fitting. kink

-A nice symmetry pops out here: if you *remove* every kink—replace all the gates with identity functions—a single-layer network collapses right back to linear regression.
+A nice symmetry pops out here: if you *remove* every gate—replace them with identity functions—a single-layer network collapses right back to linear regression.
 So neural nets are not mystical departures from classical stats; they are linear models with an unlimited supply of bends.
 How we make those bends obey our needs?

 #### How the bends learn to bend

 Learning is just weight-tweaking.
-Each time the network makes a prediction, we compare it to the truth, measure the error, and ask a now-famous algorithm called back-propagation to levy blame:
+Each time the network makes a prediction, we compare it to the truth, measure the error, and ask a now-famous algorithm called backpropagation to levy blame:

 *"Output neuron, you were off by +2.
 Hidden neuron #3 contributed 20% to that mistake, so nudge its weights downward accordingly; hidden neuron #4 contributed −5%, so bump it up,”* and so on.

 Run this blame-and-tweak loop over thousands of examples, and the weights settle into values that slash the overall error.
-Back-prop is often caricatured as heavy calculus, but at heart it is a glorified chain rule mixed with bookkeeping—a way to send the "fix the leak" message to the precise pipes responsible.
+Backprop is often caricatured as heavy calculus, but at heart it is a glorified chain rule mixed with bookkeeping—a way to send the "fix the leak" message to the precise pipes responsible.

-#### Helping the network with our prior hunches
+#### (Still) helping the network with our prior hunches

 Sometimes we do have a hint about how the data is structured: